ritikapati/webdev-workshop/README.md

 Some elements like \<h1> are **block** elements, which means multiple \<h1> elements always appear on a new line (by default, this can be changed).
 But some elements like \<a> are **inline** and multiple \<a> elements display on the same line after the previous element.

 Some elements like \<br> are also known as empty elements as they do not support any inner content, and hence do not have a closing tag.

+You can also try implementing the rest of the content of game.html on your own.
+It contains:
+- a heading "Level 1" for the current level
+- 3 heart icons for the remaining lives
+- a paragraph for the question
+- an image for the meme clue
+- 4 text buttons for the answer options

 Once you are done with this part of the workshop,
 - commit your changes to your working branch